About the programme

 - upon completion you will be well equipped for research and related jobs in government, quasi-governmental agencies, state and local governments, international organisations, not-for-profit organisations, charities and pressure groups.

 The allocation of graduate supervision for this course is the responsibility of the Blavatnik School of Government and it is not always possible to accommodate the preferences of incoming students to work with a particular member of staff.
-Under exceptional circumstances a supervisor may be found outside the Blavatnik School of Government.
+Under exceptional circumstances a supervisor may be found in another department within the University of Oxford.

-You will meet with your academic supervisor to discuss the progress of your studies, and in your second year they will help you to identify your research topic, devise an important and researchable question, formulate and execute an appropriate research design, and produce a methodologically sound and impactful thesis.
-The Blavatnik School of Government will assign supervisors at the start of each year on the basis of the intellectual and policy interests expressed by students.
+You will meet with your academic supervisor to discuss the progress of your studies, and in your second year they will help you to identify your research topic, devise an important and researchable question, formulate, and execute an appropriate research design, and produce a methodologically sound and impactful thesis.
+The Blavatnik School of Government will assign supervisors at the start of each year based on the intellectual and policy interests expressed by students.
 For the MSc, in addition to the academic supervisor, you will also be assigned a policy advisor from a public policy organisation to provide advice and feedback on the research from a practitioner perspective.

 Candidates receive individual awards for each of the two programmes.
 Progression from the Master of Public Policy (MPP) to the MSc in Public Policy Research is subject to satisfactory progress being made on the MPP and meeting any conditions for progression that have been set.
 Your learning will be assessed for each programme in a variety of ways.
 Examples of assessment from previous years include: open-book assessments, essays, policy memo, short research proposal, presentation, thesis and in-class testing of a more practical nature.